ovh/docs/pages/web/hosting/optimise_your_website_performance/guide.en-gb.md

 #### Private SQL
-If despite all the changes and optimisations you did undertake the database is slow, or if a large number of queries are made to the database, you may want to switch to our Private SQL offer to have more ressources available.
+If despite all the changes and optimisations you did undertake the database is slow, or if a large number of queries are made to the database, you may want to switch to our Private SQL offer to have more resources available.
 A comparison of our offers can be found [on the following page](https://www.ovh.co.uk/web-hosting/sql-options.xml){.external}